hotwired/stimulus/docs/reference/outlets.md

 ### Optional outlets

-If an outlet is optional or you want to assert that at least outlet is present, you must first check the presence of the outlet using the existential property:
+If an Outlet is optional or you want to assert that at least Outlet is present, you must first check the presence of the Outlet using the existential property:

 ```js
 if (this.hasResultOutlet) {